lushaojia/CoV2-genome-analysis/notebooks/3-correlation-distance-genomic-variation.md

 * * *
 ## Goals & Hypothesis:
 To run a linear regression on the distance between two sets of data
-1. Distance between the location where a SARS-CoV2 sample was collected (covering all 50 States and including Puerto Rico) and Seattle, Washington
+1. Distance between the location where a SARS-CoV2 sample was collected (covering all 50 States and Puerto Rico) and Seattle, Washington
 2. Distance metrics generated from the genomic sequencing of SARS-CoV2 samples scattered across the country and that of the earliest reported U.S. COVID-19 case